-I am happy to travel anywhere within the UK, but please bear in mind that this will incur additional travel costs.
+I am happy to travel anywhere within the UK, beyond the three Counties, but please bear in mind that this may incur additional travel costs.

 Whether you are planning a cremation, burial or to scatter the ashes, then I am able to create a personal ceremony for you.

 There is no need to hold the ceremony in a traditional setting.
 You may feel that a Crematorium or Woodland Burial Site are appropriate and fitting, or you may choose your local village hall or other venue instead.
 The choice is entirely yours.

 A Civil Ceremony allows you to create a unique ceremony for a unique person, and I am there to support you, and ensure it is everything you wish it to be.